Menü

 List of journals in PubMed Central

-Another useful tool for searching the realm of life sciences is the list of journals provided by the PubMed Central database, the electronic archive run by the National Library of Medicine (NLM).
+Another useful tool for searching the realm of life sciences is the list of journals provided by the PubMed Central database, the electronic full-text archive run by the National Library of Medicine (NLM).
 This also provides information on the embargo period enforced by each journal before articles become open access.

 Selected open access publishers and publishers with an open access programme in the field of life sciences